2025/26 Season Concerts

 Featured Soloist: Diego Caetano, Piano

-Hailed by the Italian newspaper, La Stampa, as "a gifted pianist with a brilliant technique and musicality," Brazilian-American pianist Diego Caetano has performed as a soloist and a chamber musician throughout the USA, Brazil, Chile, Europe, Asia, and Africa.
-He has been invited to appear at Carnegie Hall in New York, Philia Hall in Yokohama, Dongwoo Hall in South Korea, Dame Myra Hess Series in Chicago, Sala Cecília Meireles in Rio de Janeiro, and London's Royal Albert Hall.
+Brazilian pianist Diego Caetano was considered by the Italian newspaper La Stampa "a gifted pianist with a brilliant technique and musicality."
+He has been performing widely as soloist and chamber musician throughout the USA, Brazil, Chile, Europe, Asia, and Africa, including performances at New York's Carnegie Hall, Yokohama's Philia Hall, Lisbon's Palácio da Foz, Rio de Janeiro's Sala Cecília Meireles, and London's Royal Albert Hall.

 For more information about Diego Caetano, visit https://www.diegocaetanopiano.com